-The EBA published in the summer a response to the Commission's Call for advice on the review of PSD2.
-It was an important effort where we tried to assess our experience in the implementation of PSD2 and we hope it would an important building block of the review of PSD2.
+I will now move to the EBA's MAIN RECOMMENDATIONS IN THE response to the Call for advice on the POTENTIAL AREAS FOR REFORMS OF PSD2 and introduce the main aspects.
+The EBA published last summer the response to the Commission's Call for advice on the review of PSD2.
 We covered in this response more than 200 proposals on how to develop and strengthen the payments' legal framework in the future.

-Let me first highlight that the ultimate objectives of PSD2 have started materialising in the market.
-We see evidence in the decrease of fraud, we see a large number of new market entrants.
-In that context our overall view is that PSD2 has succeeded in pursuing its overall objectives and we proposed changes to PSD2 that are evolutionary, rather than revolutionary.
+As already highlighted, our overall view is that PSD2 has succeeded in pursuing its ultimate objectives.
+In that context we proposed changes to PSD2 that are evolutionary, rather than revolutionary.
 Accordingly, I think that PSD3 should build on the strengths of PSD2, while addressing new threats and some of the challenges payment service providers (PSPs) and competent authorities faced in the application of the requirements, such as the rollout of strong customer authentication (SCA) and the removal of obstacles to the provision of account information and payment initiation services.